grommunio/grommunio-documentation/admin/manual_core.rst

 nginx
 -----

-nginx is used as a frontend to handle all HTTP requests, and to forward them to further individual services.
-For example, RPC/HTTP requests will be delegated to Gromox for further processing, Administration API (AAPI for short) requests will be delegated to an uwsgi instance for further processing, and requests to the chat API.
+nginx is used as a frontend to handle HTTP requests.
+RPC/HTTP requests are proxied to Gromox, Administration API (AAPI for short) requests are proxied to an uwsgi instance, and requests to the chat API are proxied to a Mattermost instance.

 An alternative HTTP server may be used if you feel comfortable in configuring *all* of it, however this guide will only focus on nginx.
 Now then, source the